leviceccato/clarity/README.md

 | /util    | ✅         | Generic utility functions used across the project.                                                                                                                                                                                           |
 | /logger  | ✅         | A custom logging implementation.                                                                                                                                                                                                             |

-Files are prefixed with `0_` to ensure they are displayed first when sorted lexicographically.
+Files are prefixed with `0_` to ensure they are displayed first when sorted naturally.
 This is helpful for packages with many files.

 ## Exporting sprites